fckffln/linter/projects/typescript/README.md

-# @fckff / Linter-NG
+# @fckff / Standard Linter

-Angular linter library for your projects
+Standard linter library for your projects

 ## Contents